A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Critically surveying and bridging three perspectives

-The above widespread categorization can technically be extended to encompass a fourth category, by splitting the knowns into \textit{known knowns} and the set of \textit{unknown knowns} \cite{Munro2020}.
-We do not consider this further distinction as the existence of unknown knowns can be condensed to either a wilfully ignorant false prediction, because we in fact know the concept but choose to nevertheless treat it as unknown, or the more charitable alternative in which our chosen machine learning model has an inherent inability to represent the investigated concept and its structure altogether.
-We also note that there is other related concepts, such as novelty detection \cite{Bishop1994} or equipping classifiers with rejection options.
-These are different in such that they are typically still evaluated in the close world and data is generally still expected to reside in a similar domain.
-The aim is to recognise outliers of the distribution that are uninformative or represent a particularly interesting rare event.
+The above widespread categorization can technically be extended to encompass a fourth category, by splitting the knowns into \textit{known knowns} and the set of \textit{unknown knowns} \citep{Munro2020}.
+We do not consider this further distinction as the existence of unknown knowns can be condensed to one of two options: A willfully ignorant false prediction, because we in fact know the concept but choose to nevertheless treat it as unknown.
+The more charitable alternative in which our chosen machine learning model has an inherent inability to represent the investigated concept and its structure altogether.
+We also note that there are other related concepts, such as novelty detection \citep{Bishop1994} or equipping classifiers with rejection options.
+These are different in such that they are typically still evaluated in the closed world and data is generally still expected to reside in a similar domain.
+The aim is to recognize outliers of the distribution that are uninformative or represent a particularly interesting rare event.
 Although these works can have considerable merit in their respective closed world application context, we do not review them in favor of the more generic open set recognition, where considered inputs are allowed to be of almost arbitrary nature.
 We further note that we naturally cannot provide every example that has ever attempted open set recognition through simple heuristics like using the output values to distinguish examples.